sunny0402/webpack-express-example1/README.md

 - npm i : When run without arguments, npm install downloads dependencies defined in a package.json file and generates a node_modules folder with the installed modules.
 - dependencies are required to run, devDependencies only to develop (see package.json)
 - -D is same as --save-dev: Package will appear in your devDependencies
+- for development: npm ci download all packages in package-lock.json
+- for production: npm install --production all packages in packages.json
+- to check for vulnerabilities : npm audit
+- if can fix without breaking: npm audit fix

 ## Plugins